llllllllll/c-extension-tutorial/_sources/appendix.rst.txt

    A specification of a Python module object.

-   .. c:member:: PyModuleDef_Base PyModuleDef.m_base
+   .. c:member:: PyModuleDef_Base m_base

       The part of the module definition managed by CPython.
 Always initialize this with ``PyModuleDef_HEAD_INIT``.

-   .. c:member:: char* PyModuleDef.m_name
+   .. c:member:: char* m_name

       The name of the module as a C string.

-   .. c:member:: char* PyModuleDef.m_doc
+   .. c:member:: char* m_doc

       The docstring of the module as a C string.
 If set to :c:data:`NULL` this will be ``None`` in Python This should be created with :c:func:`PyDoc_STRVAR`.

-   .. c:member:: Py_ssize_t PyModuleDef.m_size
+   .. c:member:: Py_ssize_t m_size

       The size of the module's global state.
 If set to -1 this will not allocate any space for global state.

-   .. c:member:: PyMethodDef* PyModuleDef.m_methods
+   .. c:member:: PyMethodDef* m_methods

       A :c:data:`NULL` terminated array of methods to put in this module.

-   .. c:member:: PyModuleDef_Slot* PyModuleDef.m_slots
+   .. c:member:: PyModuleDef_Slot* m_slots

       A :c:data:`NULL` terminated array of slots for using multi-phase initialization.
 This is not used in this tutorial and can be set to :c:data:`NULL`.

-   .. c:member:: traverseproc PyModuleDef.m_traverse
+   .. c:member:: traverseproc m_traverse

       The function used for traversing the global state allocated with :c:member:`~PyModuleDef.m_size`.
 This can be :c:data:`NULL` if not needed.

-   .. c:member:: inquiry PyModuleDef.m_clear
+   .. c:member:: inquiry m_clear

       The function used for clearing the global state allocated with :c:member:`~PyModuleDef.m_size`.
 This can be :c:data:`NULL` if not needed.

-   .. c:member:: freefunc PyModuleDef.m_free
+   .. c:member:: freefunc m_free

       The function used for freeing the global state allocated with :c:member:`~PyModuleDef.m_size`.
 This can be :c:data:`NULL` if not needed.